The Popularity Papers: Themes

 One of the many perennial themes in literature is bildungsroman, a story set during, or about, the coming of age of the protagonist(s).
 The Popularity Papers, as a novel about two middle school girls, certainly qualifies as such.
 In their many expeditions to determine the essence of popularity in junior high, Julie and Lydia have a multitude of complex subjects and adult concepts foisted upon them, which lead them to "growing up," or at least to begin realizing what the adult world has in store for them.
-Among the most prominent and complicated for the two girls are romance, particularly when a young Norwegian boy confesses his love, and friendship, which they soon discover can be fragile.
+Among the most prominent and complicated for the two girls are romance, particularly when a young Norwegian boy named Roland confesses his love, and friendship, which they soon discover can be fragile.
 Their endeavors lead to plenty of comical events, as well, such as when their effort to obtain phones from their parents ends poorly.
 This realization that their budding independence might conflict with their parents is yet another instance where the girls begin to comprehend that their world is changing as they continue to grow up, a crucial tenet of a bildungsroman storyline.